opencog/atomspace/Design-Notes.md

 ### 25 December 2025 Status Update
 Some notes about the current situation:
-* Most of teh grunt-ugly stuff above has now been cleaned up.
+* Most of the grunt-ugly stuff above has now been cleaned up.
 * All of the big issues remain unsolved.
 * `(FlatStream (SortedValue))` works great.
 * `SortedValue` is very minimal.